 Orchard Court's practice philosophy is that we aim to provide accessible, high-quality health care to all patients in a friendly, open, non-judgemental and professional atmosphere.

 We have 4 male doctors and 3 female doctors.
 Of the male doctors, Dr Schmidt is full time and the others are part time.
-Our female doctors, Dr Stone, Dr Saweirs and Dr Jackson are part time.
+Our female doctors, Dr Stone, Dr Saweirs and Dr Woolder are part time.
 We also from time to time have medical students attached to the practice.

-We have three female Practice Nurses, all of whom offer a full range of services including health promotion, blood pressure management, immunisations, cervical smears and chronic disease clinics such as asthma, diabetes and heart disease.
+We have two female Practice Nurses, all of whom offer a full range of services including health promotion, blood pressure management, immunisations, cervical smears and chronic disease clinics such as asthma, diabetes and heart disease.

 We also employ a Practice Assistant to help our Practice Nurses with many nursing procedures such as taking blood samples, dressing changes, new person health checks etc. We have a Practice Manager, a deputy Manager, one Secretary and seven Receptionists.